rackerlabs/support-how-to/content/how-to/managed-operations/adding-a-managed-operations-service-level-to-your-cloud-account/index.md

 New Cloud Servers on Managed Operations accounts have a basic Rackspace Cloud Backup configuration.
-This configuration backs up directories that commonly contain user data on a weekly basis.
+This configuration backs up directories that commonly contain user data weekly.
 The default backup profile is not a full system backup.
 Our support team can assist you with adding more locations to the backup profile or changing the time interval between backups.